wjayee/tp/docs/team/bkjwjason.md

 title: "Jason's Project Portfolio Page"
 ---

-### Project: PawFection
+### Project: Pawfection

-PawFection is a desktop app for managing animals in a pet shelter, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Pawfection is a desktop app for managing animals in a pet shelter, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It aims to provide a platform for volunteers to store and retrieve information about animals in a shelter easily.